syncfusion-content/javascript-docs/js/ComboBox/filtering.md

 ![](Filtering_images/Filtering_image1.png)

-## Limit The Minimum Filter Character
+## Limit the Minimum Filter Character

 When filtering the list items, you can set the limit for character count to raise remote request and fetch filtered data on the ComboBox.
 This can be done by manual validation within the filter event handler.